vgnshiyer/Delivery-tracking-system/README.md

 Step 4: Navigate to the Confluent-Operator-deployment dir.

 Step 5: Deploy the KafkaWorkloads.yaml file<br>
 This is a development cluster in minikube.
-This has only one zookeeper, one broker, one control center.<br>
+This has only one zookeeper, two broker, one control center.<br>
 You can scale according to the size of your cluster.

 kubectl apply -f KafkaWorkloads.yaml